How to Play Rummy

 ▪ Wild Joker

-In rummy, a wild joker is a card randomly chosen at the beginning of the game.
-The card becomes a wild joker, and all remaining of the same rank also become wild jokers.
+A wild joker is a card that is randomly chosen at the beginning of the game.
+The card and all remaining cards of the same rank also become wild jokers.

-A printed joker helps you form an impure sequence by replacing any
+A will joker helps you form an impure sequence or complete a set by replacing any missing card.
+It can also be used in a pure sequence too.

-Once all 13 cards have been arranged in valid sequences and sets, you
+After you have arranged all the 13 cards in valid sequences and sets, you can make a declaration.

 Valid Declaration